 While on its route the morning of April 23, a Monte Vista Christian School bus driven by Francisco Solano Valenzuela ran off the road and hit a power pole.
-No one aboard was hurt, which the California Highway Patrol said could be credited to the seat belts the bus was equipped with.
+No one onboard was hurt, which the California Highway Patrol said could be credited to the seat belts the bus was equipped with.

 While live wires were dangling around the bus, Valenzuela had the 34 students on board disembark via a side door before law enforcement or emergency personal arrived.
 CHP confirmed that was a dangerous move.